The Ultimate Guide to Rapid Prototyping for Product Development

 Prototyping is a crucial part of the engineering design process, but traditionally, it has been a bottleneck.

 Product designers and engineers would create makeshift proof-of-concept models with basic tools, but producing functional prototypes often required the same processes as final products.
-Traditional fabrication methods like injection molding or CNC require costly tooling and setup, which makes low-volume, custom prototypes prohibitively expensive.
+Traditional manufacturing processes like injection molding or CNC require costly tooling and setup, which makes low-volume, custom prototypes prohibitively expensive.

 Rapid prototyping helps companies turn ideas into realistic proofs of concept, advances these concepts to high-fidelity prototypes that look and work like final products, and guides products through a series of validation stages toward mass production.